When standard solutions just don’t measure up to the job…

 25 October 2017

 Designers and specifiers of electronics hardware usually have a couple of simple options.
-Either their requirement is easily defined (and may already be written into a specification), in which case searching for available suppliers is relatively straightforward; or the requirement cannot be easily identified and found – or worse still, the specifier ends up making a poor choice based on ‘closest match’.
+Either their requirement is easily defined, in which case searching for available suppliers is relatively straightforward; or the requirement cannot be easily identified and found – or worse still, the specifier ends up making a poor choice based on ‘closest match’.

 This article from Relec Electronics outlines a couple of examples of customised solutions that illustrate Relec’s approach to meeting demanding non-standard customer requirements.